cocode32/watgbridge/README.md

 - You understand the potential risks involved.
 - You accept full responsibility for any actions or outcomes resulting from its use.

+# Current Work In Progress

+- There seems to be a bug, where I can mark other people's message's as read - through the receipts...
+How the hell whatsapp's api allows you to do that is beyond me, so IDK...
+  - Don't use read_receipts right now, because for some reason, you mark your contact's message as read when you send them your receipt....
+- I'm also working on command select and enter so that the commands for the users are easier to do

 # coco_sanity changes

 I've kept the original README.md intact below.
 I'm adding additional information here for anyone that would like to use this instead of the original.